mathieucaroff/mathieucaroff/README.md

 this is me, my values, my tools, my vision of the world, my "lipu", my card, my map

-### jan Masie - "Someday I will translate my map, for all the people that need it"
+### jan Masie - "Someday I will translate my map, for all the people"

 (2021-06-08, 2 AM)